Electric vehicle: Environmental impact

-Learning curve of lithium-ion batteries: the price of batteries declined by 97% in three decades.
+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

 EVs release no tailpipe air pollutants, and reduce respiratory illnesses such as asthma.
 By reducing types of air pollution, such as nitrogen dioxide, EVs could also prevent hundreds of thousands of early deaths every year, especially from trucks and traffic in cities.
 Additionally, EVs have significantly less noise pollution in urban areas, improving the quality of life overall.

 The carbon emissions from producing and operating an EV are, in the majority of cases less, than those of producing and operating a conventional vehicle.
 When pursuing a cost-responsive electric charging strategy (instead of an emission-responsive charging strategy), considerably higher emissions might arise as embedded carbon emissions from electricity are dynamic.
 EVs in urban areas almost always pollute less than internal combustion vehicles.

 However, EVs are charged with electricity that may be generated by means that have health and environmental impacts.
 This is particularly relevant in places that rely on coal-powered electricity grids.
-It also have negative environmental impacts due to the manufacturing and recycling of batteries.
+It also has negative environmental impacts due to the manufacturing and recycling of batteries.
 The full environmental impact of electric vehicles includes the life cycle impacts of carbon and sulfur emissions, as well as toxic metals entering the environment.

 Despite that, ICE vehicles use far more raw materials over their lifetime than EVs.
 One source estimates that over a fifth of the lithium and about 65% of the cobalt needed for electric cars will be from recycled sources by 2035.
 On the other hand, when counting the large quantities of fossil fuel non-electric cars consume over their lifetime, electric cars can be considered to dramatically reduce raw-material needs.

 One limitation of the environmental potential of EVs is that simply switching the existing privately owned car fleet from ICEs to EVs will not free up road space for active travel or public transport.
 Electric micromobility vehicles, such as e-bikes, may contribute to the decarbonisation of transport systems, especially outside of urban areas which are already well-served by public transport.